BCWResearch/hashport-framework/packages/sdk/README.md

 _Requirements:_

--   Hedera Testnet account (create a new account [here](https://portal.hedera.com/register))
+-   Hedera Testnet account (create a new account [here](https://portal.hedera.com/register)).
+Testnet accounts are topped off with 10,000 testnet HBAR every 24 hours.
--   EVM Testnet account (a list of supported testnet chains can be found [here](<(https://testnet.api.hashport.network/swagger/index.html#/networks)>), with [Sepolia](https://sepolia.dev/) being the most recommended)
+-   EVM Testnet account (a list of supported testnet chains can be found [here](https://testnet.api.hashport.network/swagger/index.html#/networks), with [Sepolia](https://sepolia.dev/) being the most recommended).
+- EVM Testnet faucet funds for [gas fees](https://ethereum.org/en/developers/docs/gas/#what-is-gas).
+You can get Sepolia ETH from [Alchemy's faucet](https://sepoliafaucet.com/).
 -   Sufficient balance for each test token _(Visit the [swagger documentation](https://testnet.api.hashport.network/swagger/index.html#/assets) to see what tokens are supported.
 Then visit the respective blockchain explorer and interact with the contract to mint some tokens to your testnet account(s).)_

 > Note: The Hedera Testnet resets every quarter, which erases all previous data and tokens.
 You'll need to update the Hedera Testnet tokens each time there is a reset.
+Learn more [here](https://docs.hedera.com/hedera/networks/testnet#test-network-resets).

 If you have the proper balance, run the following command: